adobe/spectrum-web-components/packages/alert-banner/README.md

 ## Accessibility

 The `sp-alert-banner` element is rendered with a `role` of `alert`, to inform screen readers and notify users accordingly.
-When rendering the element on a page, it should be placed in a container with a `role` of `region`.
-The component should not interfere with the user’s current workflow by changing page focus.
+When rendering an alert that is dismissable or has actions on a page, it should be placed in a container with a `role` of `region` and that region should be labelled for screen readers users to quickly navigate.

 The alert banner supports keyboard interaction as follows: